-"There other gentlemen, in other towns that...well...," Leona related with as much confidence, and backing, than Morgan had ever heard from any woman on her way up the ladder.
+"There are other gentlemen who are eager for new opportunities to get richer now and get more famous in the future, in other towns that...well...," Leona related with as much confidence than Morgan had ever heard from any woman on her way up the ladder.
 Including his newest love in the bedroom and fellow conqueror in the board room, Melissa Bullock.

-While Leona sauntered her way to the door, letting her ass do more talking than her succulent mouth did, Morgan imagined what it would be like to cajole Melissa out of business associate Richter's bedroom, and Leona into his own, experiencing them both at the same time.
+While Leona sauntered her way to the door, letting her ass do more talking than her succulent mouth did, Morgan imagined what it would be like to cajole Melissa out of business associate Richter's bedroom.
+And to get Leona into his own, experiencing them both at the same time.
 Or seeing them fight each other over who would be his favorite.

 But, business before pleasure.
 "So," Morgan said, turning to Kumar.
-"Show me my, I mean, your my idea...a joke of course."
+"Show me my, I mean, your idea."